quasarframework/quasar/docs/src/pages/start/upgrade-guide.md

 * No IE11 support - Vue 3 does not support IE11 either.
 If IE11 support is mandatory for your project(s), then continue using Quasar UI v1.
 * In order to support Node 13+ (and for many other benefits) we have **upgraded Webpack from v4 to v5**.
 You may need to upgrade your webpack plugins accordingly.
 * Quasar Stylus variables are no longer available (only Sass/SCSS).
 This does NOT mean that you can't use Stylus anymore though.
-* Not all of our official App Extensions are yet compatible with Quasar UI v2.
-We are working towards releasing new compatible versions for them.
 * Node v10 reached its End Of Life and so support for it has been dropped.
-Be sure to update Node (to at least v12.22.1) and npm/yarn on your system accordingly to the new constraits, which include fixes for latest know security issues.
+Be sure to update Node (to at least v12.22.1) and npm/yarn on your system accordingly to the new constraints, which include fixes for latest know security issues.
 This Node version also include native ESM module support, which will help us futher modernize Quasar codebase under the hood during Quasar v2 lifecycle without breaking changes.
 :::

 Before you start with this journey of upgrading your project from v1 to v2, you should know a few additional things: